Working with WebAssembly and WASI 0.2 components 2026-05-28

 Creating a library using wit-bindgen

-While being able to run WASM binaries in different locations is very powerful, the main use case I tend to have for WASM is sharing code between the backend and frontend, so I'm more interested in how to create a shared library that can run in the browser, too.
+While being able to run Rust binaries as WASM is very cool, the main use case I tend to have for WASM is sharing code between the backend and frontend, so I'm more interested in how to create a shared library that can run in the browser, too.

 I've created a rather contrived WIT definition just to show off the ability to pass around more complex types; it looks like this: